 These companies are the only ones that would be able to claim that there’s no other processor involved in your transaction.
 So if a “direct processor diagram” isn’t posted by a company such as Elavon, Fiserv, Global/Heartland, TSYS/TransFirst, Vantiv/NPC, or Worldpay (with their name or logo in the bottom path) excluding the “processor” step is more marketing than fact.

 But, interestingly enough, none of those companies currently use the “direct processor” diagram.

 Related Article: How Credit Card Processing Works.

 The diagram is always posted by ISOs, or companies that partner with processors to handle your credit card transactions.
 As mentioned above, ISOs do not go “direct to credit card companies” and they always have at least one backend processor that they work with.
 That means we have to add the “processor” step to the bottom path.

 So in reality, the diagram should look more like this:

 The “direct credit card processor” diagram starts to look a little redundant.
-That’s because many ISO can and do use the same few backend processors.
-Companies that post this diagram are using it as a marketing tactic to differentiate themselves from the competition.
+That’s because many ISOs can and do use the same few backend processors.
+Companies that post this diagram are using it as a marketing tactic to attempt to differentiate themselves from the competition.